MWorach/homepage/README.md

 ## Description:

-Website created as a first project on my way of learning frontend programming.
+Website created as a first project on my way of learning frontend.